arguman/arguman.org/web/templates/about-en.md

 - [Galatasaray University Debating Society](http://arguman.org/blog/galatasaray-universitesi-munazara-egitimi-gunlerindeydik/)

 ## Donations
-If you want to support os for server costs: <br>
+If you want to support us for server costs: <br>
 <http://paypal.me/arguman>

 If you have a general question, a suggestion or some feedback, you can email us: [argumananalizi@gmail.com](mailto:argumananalizi@gmail.com)